MarvinCS/DNS_Sniffer/README.md

 ## TODO
 - gui options:
-  - subdomain radio button
+  - button to delete all data in database
-  - db name